211018jwa/training/recaps/week-2-recap.md

 * What is the purpose of overriding the toString() method?
 * If we do not override the toString() method, what does it do by default?
 * When overriding the equals() method, why do we also need to override the hashCode() method?
+---
+* What access modifiers are there?
+* What is the difference between protected and default access modifiers?
+* What are the four pillars of OOP?
+* What is inheritance?
+* What is polymorphism?
+* Is method overloading compile-time or runtime polymorphism, and why?
+* Is method overriding compile-time or runtime polymorphism, and why?
+* What is encapsulation?
+* What is abstraction?
+* What is a Java bean?
+* What are getters and setters?
+* What access modifier should I generally be using to achieve encapsulation?
+* What is the purpose of the static keyword?
+* What can the final keyword be used with?
+* If I make a variable final, what does that mean?
+* If a class is final, what does that mean?
+* If a method is final, what does that mean?
+* Is it possible for a class to extend multiple classes?
+* Is it possible for a class to implement multiple interfaces?
+* In what version of Java was the `default` keyword introduced for interfaces, and what is the purpose of the default keyword?
+* If I declare a non-static method inside an interface, what implicit modifiers does it have?
+* If I declare a variable inside an interface, what implicit modifiers does it have?